I know this article contains a lot of text, but trust me, it’s absolutely worth reading—you’ll become much more productive!

 It works!

-Use finding instead of finding
+Use finding instead of scrolling

 Goto Line Approximately